alasdairforsythe/tokenmonster/benchmark/pretrain.md

 As you can see, the one-word vocabularies perform slightly better than multiple words per token, which is the default for TokenMonster vocabularies.

 Another important observation is that the vocabulary size directly affects the Ground Truth when the vocabulary size is below 32,000, even when the `n_embd` parameter of the model is adjusted to make up for the reduced size of the model.
-This to me was unintuitive, as I had expected `16000-balanced` with `n_embd 864` (121.34M parameters) and `8000-consistent` with `n_embd 900` (123.86M parameters) to do better than `50256-consistent` with `n_embd 768` (123.59M), but that was not the case — both performed considerably worse (13.7 & 15.1 vs. 16.4 for  `50256-consistent`).
+This to me was counter intuitive, as I had expected `16000-balanced` with `n_embd 864` (121.34M parameters) and `8000-consistent` with `n_embd 900` (123.86M parameters) to do better than `50256-consistent` with `n_embd 768` (123.59M), but that was not the case — both performed considerably worse (13.7 & 15.1 vs. 16.4 for  `50256-consistent`).
 However, both of those 'adjusted' models were trained for the same wall time, which happened to result in pretraining for significantly fewer epochs (albeit in the same amount of time.)

 ## SMALL (12 heads, 12 layers)